Frequently Asked Questions

 How does Multi-timeframe support work?

-Magic Trader Signal shows strong signal indicators (green dots) on timeframe buttons when other timeframes have strong signals.
+Magic Trader Signals shows strong signal indicators (green dots) on timeframe buttons when other timeframes have strong signals.
 If your current timeframe has no strong signals, the system suggests other timeframes that do.
 This helps you discover trading opportunities across different expiry times.
 Click any timeframe button to switch instantly.

 When are signals available?